How briefs can help you win more cases

 An OTR is submitted prior to an ALJ hearing at the Office of Hearings Operations (OHO).
-It is typically 2-3 pages long and focuses on a listing-level impairment and/or dire situation, such as eviction.
+It is typically 2-3 pages (no more than 5) and focuses on a listing-level impairment and/or dire situation, such as eviction.
 This request asks the ALJ to make a decision based on the record alone, prior to the hearing.
-This can be effective when it is strategically written to guide the ALJ to review objective evidence that supports the alleged disabling impairment(s).
+This can be effective when the brief highlights objective evidence that supports the alleged disabling impairment(s).
 In case of a dire situation, attach supporting evidence.

 Tip: Use the OTR sparingly and strategically.
 If overused, it will begin to undermine your credibility!